Zimbabwes mental Health Benches Exported To The World Cup - UrduPoint

 "She didn't have $15 bus fare to come to the hospital to receive treatment for the depression," he said.

-"That was the initial trigger that instantly made me realise that there was need to take mental health from the hospitals into the communities." - 'A masterstroke' - Grandmother Ziwakayi has offered therapy from the benches for the past six years, seeing an average of three clients a day.
+"That was the initial trigger that instantly made me realise that there was need to take mental health from the hospitals into the communities."
+Grandmother Ziwakayi has offered therapy from the benches for the past six years, seeing an average of three clients a day.

 "Through talking to us many have recovered and are leading normal lives again," said Ziwakayi, who received training in basic counselling skills, mental health literacy and problem solving therapy.